andrew9595/ViRac/README.md

 ```

 ### Prerequisites
 ViRac is very simple VR experience to use.
-Ensure you have a local web server solution to run on such as LAMP,MAMP or XAMPP together with a web browser, preferably Chrome or Firefox.
+To begin, ensure you have a local web server solution to run on such as MAMP or XAMPP together with a web browser, preferably Chrome or Firefox.
 You will also need a mobile phone running android 7.0 or later for testing the environment.
-Download LAMP or MAMP or XAMPP:
+Download MAMP or XAMPP:
 ```sh
 https://www.apachefriends.org/download.html
 ```